Wool

-Wool is the textile fibre obtained from sheep and other mammals, especially goats, rabbits, and camelids.
-The term may also refer to inorganic materials, such as mineral wool and glass wool, that have properties similar to animal wool.
+Wool is the textile fiber obtained from sheep and other mammals, especially goats, rabbits, and camelids.
+The term may also refer to inorganic materials, such as mineral wool and glass wool, that have some properties similar to animal wool.

-As an animal fibre, wool consists of protein together with a small percentage of lipids.
-This makes it chemically quite distinct from cotton and other plant fibres, which are mainly cellulose.
+As an animal fiber, wool consists of protein together with a small percentage of lipids.
+This makes it chemically quite distinct from cotton and other plant fibers, which are mainly cellulose.

 Characteristics

 Wool is produced by follicles which are small cells located in the skin.
 These follicles are located in the upper layer of the skin called the epidermis and push down into the second skin layer called the dermis as the wool fibers grow.
 Follicles can be classed as either primary or secondary follicles.
 Primary follicles produce three types of fiber: kemp, medullated fibers, and true wool fibers.
 Secondary follicles only produce true wool fibers.
 Medullated fibers share nearly identical characteristics to hair and are long but lack crimp and elasticity.
 Kemp fibers are very coarse and shed out.

-Wool's crimp refers to the strong natural wave present in each wool fibre as it in presented on the animal.
-Wool's crimp, and to a lesser degree scales, make it easier to spin the fleece by helping the individual fibers attach to each other, so they stay together.
+Wool's crimp refers to the strong natural wave present in each wool fiber as it is presented on the animal.
+Wool's crimp, and to a lesser degree scales, make it easier to spin the fleece by helping the individual fibers attach, so they stay together.
 Because of the crimp, wool fabrics have greater bulk than other textiles, and they hold air, which causes the fabric to retain heat.
 Wool has a high specific thermal resistance, so it impedes heat transfer in general.
 This effect has benefited desert peoples, as Bedouins and Tuaregs use wool clothes for insulation.

-Felting of wool occurs upon hammering or other mechanical agitation as the microscopic barbs on the surface of wool fibers hook together.
-Felting generally comes under two main areas, dry felting or wet felting.
+The felting of wool occurs upon hammering or other mechanical agitation as the microscopic barbs on the surface of wool fibers hook together.
+Felting generally comes under two main areas, dry felting and wet felting.
 Wet felting occurs when water and a lubricant (especially an alkali such as soap) are applied to the wool which is then agitated until the fibers mix and bond together.
 Temperature shock while damp or wet accentuates the felting process.
-Some natural felting can occur on the animals back.
+Some natural felting can occur on the animal's back.